WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature    | `[rep: T.rep] -> [i32]`    |

-The `resource.new` built-in creates a new resource (of resource type `T`) with `rep` as its representation, and returns a new handle pointing to the new resource.
-Validation only allows `resource.rep T` to be used within the component that defined `T`.
+The `resource.new` built-in creates a new resource (of resource type `T`) with `rep` as its representation and returns a new owning handle pointing to the new resource.
+Validation only allows `resource.new T` to be used within the component that defined `T`.

 In the Canonical ABI, `T.rep` is defined to be the `$rep` in the